 Usually we do not have adults immediately available.
 However, we are happy to speak to you to find out what size and timeline you are looking at.
 If you would like to schedule a call with us, please begin by filling out our online application and indicate you are looking for a Trained ADULT.
 If you are interested in putting your name on a waitlist, we are happy to discuss this option.
-We have had at least one adult available on average every 6 months, so chances are, if you want to be on the list you could see availability soon.
+We have had at least one adult available on average every 6-9 months, so chances are, if you want to be on the list you may see availability.

 As a follow-up, where do these older dogs come from?
 For years, Crossfield Doodles have sold 100% of our puppies at 8/11 weeks of age.
 Occasionally, we have had the opportunity to work with other breeders who may not be marketing their litters as well as we do or who have gotten behind due to a health issue or family emergency, and therefore, they have older puppies available.
 We have, in the past, purchased older puppies and spent several weeks training them to become great pets.
 We only work with breeders we have bought our own breeders from, or to whom we have sold our breeders to so that we are comfortable with their genetic testing and temperament.

 Sometimes we retire our breeders.
 Most often, those retired breeders are already in their guardian homes.
 However, if we have one available, we could let you know about that opportunity.